This blog may contain affiliate links. Read our disclosure policy for more info.

 The Aoraki Mount Cook Alpine Lodge is a great mid-budget hotel in Mount Cook Village.
 The rooms aren’t the most luxurious but the views are good and they also have a beautiful shared kitchen for guests.
 They have lovely common rooms including a large dining area with breathtaking views.

-I highly recommend this hotel for families especially those traveling in a group of 4.
+I highly recommend this hotel for families, especially those traveling in a group of 4.
 The reason?
-Well, their rooms start at only $205 NZD (up to $280) but for $210 NZD you can get a quadruple room perfect for a family or group friends!
+Well, their rooms start at only $205 NZD (up to $280) but for $210 NZD you can get a quadruple room perfect for a family or group of friends!

 5. Aoraki Court Hotel

-The rooms available start at $380 NZD for a studio with kitchen and continue up till around $565 for a two-bedroom apartment!
-Although a little bit more expensive, the rooms do live up expectation and are very large, spacious, and comfortable.
+The rooms available start at $380 NZD for a studio with a kitchen and continue up to around $565 for a two-bedroom apartment!
+Although a little bit more expensive, the rooms do live up to expectations and are very large, spacious, and comfortable.

 This hotel is very modern and centrally located.
 Its rooms have amazing views and offer a lot of privacy.
 A great choice for couples or families!